How to Boot Pendrive

 - Enter y when prompted.
 This will format the volume.
 Press ENTER.

 - When it shows the Done message, and you are at root, quit the terminal.
-To quit the terminal, enter the command, exit.
+To quit the terminal, enter the command and exit.
 Press ENTER.

 - Eject the USB flash drive.
 Your bootable USB drive is ready.

 - In the USB slot of your computer, insert the Pendrive which is bootable.

 - Press the POWER button to start your computer/laptop.